jared-hughes/DesmosPlus/docs/misc_reference.md

 ## On `ans_{n}`

-`ans_{n}` is a recent trick I discovered recently wherein you can use e.g `ans_{2}` to refer to the result of the 2nd expression in Desmos.
+`ans_{n}` is a trick I discovered recently wherein you can use e.g `ans_{2}` to refer to the result of the 2nd expression in Desmos.
 This wreaks havoc with the principles of "order doesn't matter" and is considered a glitch, so it should not be used in DesmosPlus.

 ## On automatic vectorization